-I reached a point in my mid-twenties, when I knew that I had let this obsession with food take over my life.
-I knew it was time to move past it and make a long-term change.
-I needed to do it out of genuine love for myself, not because I would only feel worthy if I my body was a certain way.
+I was SO TIRED of this cycle.
+I knew I had let this obsession with food take over my life.
+I was determined to make a change, but I needed to do it out of genuine love for myself, not because I would only feel worthy if I my body was a certain way.